ITRS-Group/cordial/tools/geneos/cmd/_docs/snapshot.md

 Snapshot one or more dataviews using the REST Commands API endpoint introduced in GA5.14.
 The TYPE, if given, must be `gateway`.
+A Gateway instance name must be given or the wildcard `all`.
+Not providing a Gateway name or explicit wildcard will result in no snapshots being attempted.

 Authentication to the Gateway is through a combination of command line flags and configuration parameters.
-If either of the parameters `snapshot.username` or `snapshot.password` is defined for the Gateway or globally then this is used as a default unless overridden on the command line by the `-u` and `-P` options.
-The user is only prompted for a password if it cannot be located in either of the previous places.
+If the parameters `snapshot.username` or `snapshot.password` are defined for the Gateway or globally then this is used as a default unless overridden on the command line by the `-u`.
+The user is only prompted for a password if it cannot be located in the configuration or in saved credentials.
+As the Gateway may be configured to not require authentication, the absence of a username and password is valid and you will not be prompted for a username if one is not found.

 <!-- CREDENTIALS - also, fix them, gateway:NAME@HOST (if not local) -->